swedenconnect/technical-framework/18 - User Message Extension in SAML Authentication Requests.md

 This element MAY included by a Service Provider asking the Identity Provider to display a given message for the user during the authentication phase.
 The element has the following elements and attributes:

 `<Message>` \[One or more\]
-> Element that holds the user message for a given language.
+> Element that holds the user message for a specific language.
 See below.

 `mimeType`
 > The MIME type for the text contained in all `Message` elements.
 This specification defines two possible values that are `text/plain` (where ;charset=UTF-8 is an implicit condition) and `text/markdown`<sup>1</sup>.
 If no value is given for this field, `text/plain` MUST be assumed.
 Other profiles MAY add support for additional MIME types.